mislav/hub/README.md

 hub: git + hub = github
 =======================

-`hub` is a command line utility which improves your `git` experience.
+`hub` is a command line utility which injects `git` with GitHub knowledge.

-The goal is threefold:

-* Augment existing `git` subcommands (such as `git clone`) with additional, often GitHub-aware functionality.
-* Clarify many of git's famous error messages.
-* Add new and useful subcommands.

-`hub` can be used in place of `git` or you can alias the `git` command in your shell to run `hub` - no existing functionality is removed. `hub` simply adds and improves.
+It can used on its own or can serve as a complete, backwards compatible replacement for the `git` script.

 Install